SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

-\textbf{House style as a confounder.} To investigate house style as a possible confounder for misinformation detection, we excerpted 100 articles from both Reuters and The New York Times.
+\textbf{House style as a confounder.} To investigate house style as a possible confounder for misinformation detection, we excerpted 100 articles from both Reuters and The New York Times, two news outlets with distinctive (and different) reporting styles.
 We randomly selected these articles from both outlets' RSS feeds in May 2023.
 We sourced articles for both corpora from the following verticals: U.S. and world politics, economics, science, and entertainment.
 Excerpt lengths ranged from 100 to 300 words.
 These corpora, each comprising 100 true news stories, are labeled ``Reuters-\texttt{original}'' and ``NYTimes-\texttt{original}'' in Table~\ref{tab:nasir}.